lfplazas10/Exam1/README.md

 # Exam 1

-This test can be seen live at: [not yet]
+This test can be seen live at: [https://test1web.herokuapp.com/]

 # Way of working